Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

-\paragraph{Role of the UQ probe variance} The role of $\rho_{uq}$ is consistent with the single-cell case.
+The role of $\rho_{uq}$ is consistent with the single-cell case.
 Smaller values emphasize sharper, more localized hotspots, whereas larger values produce smoother but more diffuse updates.
-The qualitative ordering of methods remains stable under representative sweeps of $P$ and network capacity (Extended Data Figs.~\ref{fig:ed-two-eps0-period}--\ref{fig:ed-two-eps0-uqrho}).
+The qualitative ordering of methods remains stable under representative sweeps of $P$ and network capacity (Supplementary Figs.~\ref{fig:ed-two-eps0-period} to \ref{fig:ed-two-eps0-uqrho}).